 There are many reasons why auditory learning can be beneficial for kids.
-It helps with social development because it encourages children to interact with others and share ideas.
+It helps with social development by encouraging children to interact with others and share ideas.
 It also helps them build their vocabulary and communication skills.
 These are essential skills they need in school and throughout their lives!

 Additionally, the scope of auditory learning provides critical thinking by allowing students to ask questions and discuss topics with their peers or teachers.
-This helps them develop problem-solving skills, which can come in handy when they’re faced with real-world situations later on down the road!
+This helps them develop problem-solving skills, which can come in handy when facing real-world situations later on down the road!

 Auditory Learning Strategies for Teachers